 There are many opportunities to share your skills and talents as a volunteer and support hospice patients, their family and caregivers.
 Opportunities include:

-Volunteeers who choose to work directly with patients are considered part of the care team, but typically work independently.
+Volunteers who choose to work directly with patients are considered part of the care team, but typically work independently.
 Direct patient volunteers receive regular email communication from volunteer coordinators with updates on patients and team members.
 It is important that direct volunteers feel comfortable making visits independently, are dependable and proficient with email.

 Volunteers support patients living in our